Looking for the best DSLR camera available in 2019?

 The Nikon D3500 is an incredibly solid camera for the price.
 Sporting a 24.2 MP Sensor and excellent 5 frame per second fast action capability, this DSLR is versatile and easy on the pocketbook.
 Also shoots high quality 1080P HD Video.
 Our pick includes the standard 18-55MM AF-P next generation lens that’s a great all around lens.
 Rounded out with excellent battery life (up to 700 shots per charge), the D3500 is a clear winner.

 The Rebel T6 offers an easy to use menu, and excellent “auto” settings to enable even the newest DSLR camera owners to produce excellent pictures.
 At currently under $400, it’s one of the most budget friendly DSLR cameras on the market.
-Just because we labeled it best DSLR for begineers, doesn’t mean you can’t grow with this camera.
-It’s got manual settings to explore once you’re comfortable that will expand your profficiency to create better and better images.
+Just because we labeled it best DSLR for beginners, doesn’t mean you can’t grow with this camera.
+It’s got manual settings to explore once you’re comfortable that will expand your profficiency to grow with the camera.

-Thousands of high quality short movies have been filmed with the T6i.
+Thousands of high quality short movies have been filmed with the Canon T6i.
 Just search Youtube, and you’ll see why we really like the T6i for video.
 The T6i is the big brother to the Rebel T6 and offers substantial upgrades including a larger image sensor, an audio mic jack, tilting touchscreen, and vastly enhanced video capability.
-Excellent pick for the Vlogger or YouTuber.
+Excellent pick filming anything you want in crisp 1080p video.

 The Nikon D750 is widely regarding by professional photographers as one of the best DSLR’s on the market.
-Sure it’s not the most expensive, but in terms of best value it’s tough to beat.
+In terms of value, it’s tough to beat.
 The D750 is rated for up to 200,000 shots, has a great tilting LCD, and offers excellent performace at high ISO’s.
 The D750 also offers some of the best quality burst shot capability that we’ve seen.
+And it’s compatible with all FX Nikkor lenses if you have older lenses you want to use with the D750 body.

 Here’s the key qualifying factors we looked at to crown our Best DSLR camera champions: